softbankrobotics-labs/pepper-extras/README.md

 #### 7.2.1.
 Goal

-Inside a [Kotlin Coroutine](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html), awaits for completion of a QiSDK [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) without blocking a thread.
+Inside a [Kotlin Coroutine](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html), awaits the completion of a QiSDK [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) without blocking a thread.

 #### 7.2.2.
 How to use it